Frequently Asked Questions

 As managing member of the Michigan Angel Fund, Ann Arbor SPARK coordinates screenings of fund applicants, conducts due diligence, and works with the New Enterprise Forum to prepare companies for their investor presentations.
 Ann Arbor SPARK also works with business accelerator organizations around the state to identify quality companies for potential Michigan Angel Fund investment.

 The Michigan Angel Fund invests in companies that are seeking early funds, from $200,000 to $2,000,000.

 Are the funds invested private funds?

 Yes, 100% of the funds invested by the Michigan Angel Fund are private funds.
 No public money is invested in the companies.
 This for-profit activity is high risk from an investor perspective.
-All investors sign an participation agreement that clearly points out the possibility they could lose all their investment.
+All investors sign a participation agreement that clearly points out the possibility they could lose all their investment.

 How does the Angel Fund affect SPARK’s non-profit status?

+Michigan Angel Fund is a distinct entity, of which Ann Arbor SPARK is the managing member.
 The Michigan Angel Fund has no impact on SPARK’s non-profit status.
 It is not uncommon for non-profits to have for-profit subsidiaries, usually to help support the non-profit.
 The IRS allows this as long as the for-profit entity is paying taxes on gains.